siemens/gencmpclient/doc/cmpClient-cli.md

 # DESCRIPTION

-The **cmpClient** command is a demo and test client implementation for the Certificate Management Protocol (CMP) as defined in RFC 4210.
+The **cmpClient** command is a demo and test client implementation of the Certificate Management Protocol (CMP) as defined in RFC 4210.
-It can be used to request certificates from a CA via a CMP server, update certificates, request certificates to be revoked, and perform other CMP requests.
+It can be used to request certificates from a CA via a CMP server, to update or revoke them, and to perform possibly other CMP requests.

 # USAGE